14 Audible MoneySaving tricks, including free audiobooks and three months' membership for £12

 Audible has made the world of audiobooks accessible – yet buying one-off titles can be costly, sometimes £30+.
-If you devour several a month, the cost can soon stack up.
+If you're devouring several a month while spending time at home during the current lockdown, the cost can soon stack up.

 Audible is Amazon's audiobook-seller.
 It lets you buy audiobooks outright, but is probably better known for its range of subscription packages, where you get a certain number of credits each month (one credit lets you buy one book, which you get to keep even after your subscription's ended).

 While subscribing can cut the cost to £7.99 a book, we've an easy trick that can instantly reduce even this to £3.99.
 Plus we'll show you how to get completely free Audible audiobooks, slash the cost of specific audiobooks by buying a Kindle book first and borrow digital copies of audiobooks for free from libraries.

 Already an Audible member?
 How you can often HALVE the cost of your subscription for three months – making it £12 all-in